sergio11/iot_event_streaming_architecture/README.md

 Project developed to practice what I have learned in the Udemy course [Apache Kafka Series - Kafka Connect Hands-on Learning](https://www.udemy.com/course/kafka-connect/) and
 [Apache Kafka Series - Kafka Streams for Data Processing](https://www.udemy.com/course/kafka-streams/).

+Also you can read more detail information about this project [in this Medium article](https://medium.com/@sanchezsanchezsergio418/iot-event-streaming-architecture-fb790c634c2f).

 ## Architecture Overview

 The objectives of this architecture are the following: